Salesforce's canceled HQ project puzzles investors

 By Jim Finkle and Noel Randewich

-SAN FRANCISCO, Feb 28 Web-based software maker Salesforce.com Inc's cancellation of plans to build a massive office complex in San Francisco has puzzled investors and city officials.
+SAN FRANCISCO Web-based software maker Salesforce.com Inc's cancellation of plans to build a massive office complex in San Francisco has puzzled investors and city officials.

 The pioneer in cloud computing said on Monday it would no longer go ahead with a project to build a sprawling new headquarters in San Francisco's up and coming Mission Bay neighborhood.